Identifying Preferences when Households are Financially Constrained: Appendix B-I (Online)

-Recall that conditions in \eqref{eq:genzeldes} and instrument $y_{i,t}(\geq 0)$ generate the following unconditional moment inequality holds, which does not pin down a unique vector of values for $(\beta,\omega)$ : In order to derive analytical identification regions I simplify the model by assuming exogenous income (so labour supply is not relevant) and eliminate $X_{t}$.
-I adopt the approximation of \citet{Hall1978} using CRRA utility $U(c_{i,t};\omega):= \frac{c_{i,t}^{1-\omega }-1}{1-\omega }$, which implies the following law of motion for consumption: where $\tilde{\lambda}_{i,t}\equiv-(U''(c_{i,t};\omega))^{-1}\lambda_{i,t}$, $U''(c_{i,t};\omega)$ is the second derivative of the utility function, $\rho=\left(\beta(1+r)\right)^{-\frac{U'(c_{i,t};\omega)}{c_{i,t}U''(c_{i,t};\omega)}}=\left(\beta(1+r)\right)^{\frac{1}{\omega}}$and $\phi_{i,t}$ is the residual of this approximation which is set to zero for simplicity\footnote{In a recent paper \citet{commault2019} challenged \citet{Hall1978}'s random walk result for consumption in the case of isoelastic utility.
-In Section \ref{alt} in Appendix B clarify why the identification analysis is unaffected by this simplification; in a nutshell, $\phi_{i,t}$ has very similar properties to $\tilde{\lambda}_{i,t}$.}.
-Moreover, $\epsilon_{i,t+1}$ is the rational forecast error such that $\mathbb{E}_{t}\epsilon_{i,t+1}=0$ and summarizes the uncertainty faced by the otherwise rational individual.
-Equivalently, consumption growth is equal to Since higher income relaxes the budget constraint ( $Cov(\tilde{\lambda}_{i,t},y_{i,t})<0$), the set of admissible values for $\rho$ is as follows: Avoiding to take a stance on the exact nature of $\lambda_{i,}$, which can involve a vast amount of unobserved information, results in set identification.
+$ $\\ Recall that conditions in \eqref{eq:genzeldes} and instrument $z_{i,t}(\geq 0)$ generate the following unconditional moment inequality, which does not pin down a unique vector for $(\beta,\omega)$ :

+In order to derive analytical identification regions I simplify the model by assuming exogenous income (so labor supply is not relevant), a riskless interest rate $r^{e}_{i,t+1}=r$, and eliminate $S_{t}$ from the utility function.
+I adopt the approximation of \citet{Hall1978}\footnote{Please see proof of Corollary 5 in p.987.} using CRRA utility $U(c_{i,t};\gamma):= \frac{c_{i,t}^{1-\gamma }-1}{1-\gamma }$, which implies the following law of motion for consumption: where $\tilde{\lambda}_{i,t}\equiv-(U''(c_{i,t};\gamma))^{-1}\lambda_{i,t}$, $U''(c_{i,t};\gamma)$ is the second derivative of the utility function, $\rho=\left(\beta(1+r)\right)^{-\frac{U'(c_{i,t};\gamma)}{c_{i,t}U''(c_{i,t};\gamma)}}=\left(\beta(1+r)\right)^{\frac{1}{\gamma}}$ and $\phi_{i,t}$ is the residual of this approximation which is also set to zero.\footnote{In a recent paper \citet{commault2019} challenged \citet{Hall1978}'s random walk result for consumption in the case of isoelastic utility.
+In Section \ref{alt} in Appendix B-II, I clarify why the identification analysis is unaffected by this simplification; in a nutshell, $\phi_{i,t}$ has very similar properties to $\tilde{\lambda}_{i,t}$.} Moreover, $\epsilon_{i,t+1}$ is the rational forecast error such that $\mathbb{E}_{t}\epsilon_{i,t+1}=0$ and summarizes the uncertainty faced by the otherwise rational individual.
+Equivalently, consumption growth is equal to Using $z_{i,t}$ as an instrument and computing its covariance with $\Delta c_{i,t+1}$ leads to Solving for $\rho$ and using that higher income relaxes the budget constraint, that is, $Cov(z_{i,t},\tilde{\lambda}_{i,t})$ is negative, the set of admissible values for $\rho$ is as follows: where $\rho_{IV}$ is the IV estimate one would obtain when ignoring liquidity constraints.
+Avoiding to take a stance on the exact nature of $\tilde{\lambda}_{i,}$, which can involve a vast amount of unobserved information, results in set identification.
 Nevertheless, we are still able to infer certain facts about the household's preferences and economic behavior and conclusions are valid across alternative environments.